 Patients who have been feeling depressed for at least two years may be diagnosed with persistent depressive disorder.
 The worst symptoms may come and go, but a depressive mood for a long period of time should raise concerns of a chronic disorder.

 Patients with major depression feel overwhelmed by the severity of their symptoms.
-Their depressive mood interferes with their ability to live their lives.
+Their severe form of depressive mood interferes with their ability to live their lives.
 They may be unable to sleep, work, eat, or even play like normal.
-Whether the patient has experienced one or multiple episodes of major depression, she should get help from her doctor.
+Whether the patient has experienced one or multiple episodes of major depression, she should get help from her doctor for her well-being.

 Seasonal Affective Disorder (SAD)